zerkalica/reactive-di/README.md

 }
 ```

-reactive-di requires some polyfills: Promise, Observable (only if observables used in application code), Map, Proxy (only for middlewares).
+reactive-di requires some polyfills: Promise, Observable (only if observables used in application code), Map, Set, Proxy (only for middlewares).

 ## Basics